hy2836/IEORE4501_FinalProject/README.md

 [**NYC Zip Code**](https://drive.google.com/drive/folders/1P89KAFAUAHVZsEcyDYVfD1L7pMeGBvIO?usp=sharing): This dataset provides all the zip codes as part of New York City.
 This allows us to correctly select the New York City area across the other three datasets above and prevent any confusion as to which counties and areas are part of New York City.

 #### 3. Implementation Steps
-**Data Acquisition**: We import the four datasets using APIs while ensuring we have the most relevant data.
+**Data Acquisition**: We import the four datasets as mentioned above using APIs while ensuring we have the most relevant data, where we apply the method that allow to download the large dataset.

 **Database Connection**: The data is stored in an SQL database.
 This helps efficiently manage the data and perform complex queries to extract meaningful insights.